Juangunner4/primos-marketplace/README.md

 npx expo start
 ```

+There are currently no automated tests for the mobile app.

 Tests for each portion can be run using `mvn test` in the backend directory and
 `npm test -- --watchAll=false` in the frontend directory.